Ms. Danvers is a self-educated businesswoman from St. Louis. She runs a textile company and relaxes by watching Japanese animated film.

 What a great question!
 So many people assume that any animated film is perfectly appropriate for children to watch.

 But Hayao Miyazaki (pronouced Hayoh Me-ya-za-key) has made several movies that my kids and I love.
-Miyazaki helped start Studio Ghibli in 1985 and but has sadly retired from filmmaking.
+Miyazaki helped start Studio Ghibli in 1985, but has sadly retired from filmmaking.
 His studio continues to produce beautiful animation, however, including The Red Turtle and From Up on Poppy Hill, made by his son.